DolbyLaboratories/repo-muxer/docs/repo_file.md

 The Repository File is essentially a AS11 compatible OP1A MXF.
 This means that we have 1 Material Package and 1 File Package and there are no cuts in any of the tracks.

 Our muxer is a modified version of the BMX software developed and maintained by the BBC.
 Our fork has some changes that make it non-compatible with the MASTER branch of BBC.
-We plan to iron them out so that we can contribute back to the Open Source software.
 The major additions that we have made are support for IAB and ISXD muxing.

 ### Essence ULs in Canal+ Repository File

-As of writing (and coding), the IAB and ISXD standard were still in development.
 We made use of the following standards to signal different essence.

 #### XAVC